 Circular Cities – Colombia, Bolivia

-The planned city-to-city cooperation aims to improve the integrated and inclusive solid waste management system of the cities of Santa Cruz de la Sierra in Bolivia and Cali in Colombia.
+This project aims to improve the integrated and inclusive solid waste management system of Santa Cruz de la Sierra in Bolivia and Santiago de Cali in Colombia following a circular economy vision.

 invalid